koka-lang/koka/doc/spec/overview.kk.md

 ## Anonymous functions {#sec-anon}

-Koka also allows for anonymous function expressions.
-For example, instead of declaring the `encode-char` function, we could just have passed it directly to the `map` function as a function expression:
+Koka also allows for anonymous function expressions using the `fn` keyword.
+For example, instead of
+declaring the `encode-char` function, we could just have passed it directly to the `map` function as a function expression: